-More Covid-19 cases in Taranaki
+More covid-19 cases in Taranaki

-There are eight new cases of Covid-19 in Taranaki, bringing the region's total to 24.
+There are 26 new cases of covid-19 in Taranaki today, taking the region's total to 69.

-The Taranaki District Health Board (TDHB) says one of the new cases is in south Taranaki.
+The Taranaki District Health Board says a number of local schools and education providers have been impacted by people testing positive.

-The case is unlinked following travel out of the region, and the other seven are from north Taranaki.
-Three more people have recovered.
+These are being managed actively by the Ministry of Education and the individual schools.

 AdvertisementAdvertise with NZME.